meerobaid/Portfolio-Website/README.md

 # Portfolio-Website
 My Personal Website
-Where I have uploaded my skills and my education
+Where I have uploaded my Projects and other details.